Lancelot0902/Lancelot0902.github.io/_posts/2021-3-25-introduction.md

   In daily life,i always read some books and do exercises with my friends,which makes me confident and healthy.

-  By during undergraduate study,i found myself a great interest in computer science,also found many shortcomings,so i am very eager to continue to learn to strength my expertise.So i chose to major in computer science and technology.
+  By during undergraduate study,i found myself a great interest in computer science,also found many shortcomings,so i am very eager to continue to strength my expertise.So i chose to major in computer science and technology in our school.

   I will be very honored if i have chance to learn in our school.